yig/graphics101-meshes/README.md

 Tips
 ----

 * There is some relevant pseudocode in the `docs` directory.
+Consider that a cylinder, sphere, cone, and torus are all rectangles rolled up in different ways, with one edge glued (two in the case of the torus) and possible a north or south pole attached.

 * For debugging an OBJ that you program saves, I highly recommend the free program [meshLab](http://www.meshlab.net/) ([http://www.meshlab.net/](http://www.meshlab.net/)):